Web MIDI API

 2. Return promise and run the following steps asynchronously.

-5. Prompt the user in a user-agent-specific manner for permission to provide the entry script's origin with a MIDIAccess object representing control over user's MIDI devices.
-This prompt may be contingent upon whether system exclusive support was requested, and may allow the user to enable or disable that access.
+7. Prompt the user in a user-agent-specific manner for permission to provide the entry script's origin with a MIDIAccess object representing control over user's MIDI devices.
+This prompt may be contingent upon whether System Exclusive support was requested, and may allow the user to enable or disable that access.

 If permission is denied, jump to the step labeled failure below.
 If the user never responds, this algorithm will never progress beyond this step.
 If permission is granted, continue the following steps.

-9. failure: Let error be a new DOMException.
-This exception's .name should be "SecurityError" if the user or their security settings denied the application from creating a MIDIAccess instance with the requested options, "AbortError" if the page is going to be closed for a user navigation, "InvalidStateError" if the underlying systems raise any errors, or otherwise it should be "NotSupportedError".
+11. failure: Let error be a new DOMException.
+This exception's .name should be "NotAllowedError" if the user or their security settings denied the application from creating a MIDIAccess instance with the requested options, or if the error is the result of document not being allowed to use the feature, "AbortError" if the page is going to be closed for a user navigation, "InvalidStateError" if the underlying systems raise any errors, or otherwise it should be "NotSupportedError".

 boolean sysex;